 - A) Permit space conditions must be evaluated as follows when entry operations are conducted: - Confined Space Entry Permit or Alternate Entry Form for Confined Space Entry will be initiated.
-Alternate Entry for a confined space may only occur if the following conditions are met: - II) The employer can demonstrate that the only hazard posed by the permit space is an actual or potential hazardous atmosphere; - III) The employer can demonstrate that continuous forced air ventilation alone is sufficient to maintain that permit space safe for entry; - IV) The employer develops monitoring and inspection data that supports the demonstrations required stated above. - B) Conditions in the permit space must be tested to determine if acceptable entry conditions exist before entry is begun.
+Alternate Entry for a confined space may only occur if the following conditions are met; - II) The employer can demonstrate that the only hazard posed by the permit space is an actual or potential hazardous atmosphere; - III) The employer can demonstrate that continuous forced air ventilation alone is sufficient to maintain that permit space safe for entry; - IV) The employer develops monitoring and inspection data that supports the demonstrations required stated above. - B) Conditions in the permit space must be tested to determine if acceptable entry conditions exist before entry is begun.
 If entry is authorized, conditions shall be continuously monitored in the permit space while entrants are working.
-For Alternate Entry, activate forced air ventilation and run for at least five (5) minutes or for length of time stated on manufacturer's air flow chart. - C) Gas monitor readings should be taken near the bottom, middle, and top of the air profile within the confined space.
+For Alternate Entry, activate forced air ventilation and run for a least five (5) minutes or for the length of time stated on manufacturer's air flow chart.

+- C) Gas monitor readings should be taken near the bottom, middle and top of the air profile within the confined space.
 This is to be done by lowering the gas monitor slowly for eight (8) minutes while recording readings on the proper form.
 This is required because there could be multiple hazards that stratify within the confined space profile.
-Safe entry conditions are as follows:

-- I) Oxygen content not less than 19.5% (oxygen deficient) or greater than 23.5% (oxygen enriched); - II) Less than 10% of the LEL (Lower Explosive Limit) of a flammable gas; - III) Any reading greater than 0 PPM (parts per million) of a toxic substance such as carbon monoxide or hydrogen sulfide; - IV) Absence of other hazards (chemical, mechanical, engulfment, etc.) - D) Atmospheric testing is to be done in the following order: - I) Oxygen - II) Combustible gases - III) Toxic gases - E) To facilitate non-entry rescue, each authorized entrant shall use a full-body harness, with a retrieval line attached at the center of the entrant's back near shoulder level.
-The other end of the retrieval shall be attached to a tripod with winch or fixed point outside the permit space.
-A tripod with winch shall be available to retrieve personnel from a vertical type permit space more than five (5) feet deep.
+Safety entry conditions are as follows: - Oxygen content not less than 19.5% (oxygen deficient) or greater than 23.5% (oxygen enriched); - II) Less than 10% of the LEL (Lower Explosive Limit) of a flammable gas; - III) Any reading greater than 0 PPM (parts per million) of a toxic substance such as carbon monoxide or hydrogen sulfide; - IV) Absence of other hazards (chemical, mechanical, engulfment, etc.) - D) Atmosphere testing is to be done in the following order: - I) Oxygen - II) Combustible gases - III) Toxic gases